 - Shortness of breath, at rest or during activity

-- Other signs and symptoms of a viral infection such as a headache, body aches, joint pain, fever, a sore throat or diarrhea
+- Flu-like symptoms such as headache, body aches, joint pain, fever or sore throat

-Sometimes, myocarditis symptoms may be similar to a heart attack.
+Sometimes, myocarditis symptoms are like a heart attack.
 If you are having unexplained chest pain and shortness of breath, seek emergency medical help.